-As part of participatory budgeting, we have also allowed stakeholders to take responsibility for deciding how 8% of our PEF money (£5,011.20) will be used.
-Following an extensive consultation exercise, it was agreed that this would be spent on funding external coaches to deliver extra-curricular clubs, as well as to support the cost of educational excursions.
+As part of participatory budgeting, we have also allowed stakeholders to take responsibility for deciding how 10% of our PEF money (£6,247.50) will be used.
+Following an extensive consultation exercise, it was agreed that this would be spent on funding external coaches to deliver extra-curricular clubs, as well as to support the cost of educational excursions to help reduce the cost of the school day for our families.